Seteco/Somorrostro/Home.md

 ---

+## What is it?

+**Netdata** is a real-time performance monitoring solution that can be used for performance monitoring and performance troubleshooting.

-**Netdata** is a daemon that collects data in realtime (per second) and presents a web site to view and analyze them.
+It is implemented as linux daemon that collects data in realtime (per second) and presents a web site to view and analyze them.
 The presentation is also real-time and full of interactive charts that precisely render all collected values.

-It has been designed to be installed **on every system**, without disrupting the applications running on it:
+Netdata has been designed to be installed **on every system**, without disrupting the applications running on it:

 1. It will just use some spare CPU cycles (check **[[Performance]]**).
 2. It will use the memory you want it have (check **[[Memory Requirements]]**).